 I love Prosecco but I LOVE Prosecco cocktails.
 The thyme really makes this drink elegant and delightful.
 You can make the cherry mixture days ahead of time and just keep it in the fridge until you are ready for a drink.
 I use an inexpensive Prosecco to make these, but you can use whatever sparkling white wine you like.

-I got this recipe from Gwyneth Paltrow’s Lifestyle newsletter, Goop.
+I got this recipe from Gwyneth Paltrow’s lifestyle newsletter, Goop.

-1 bottle of Prosecco or sparkling white wine
+- 1 bottle of Prosecco or sparkling white wine

-1 (10-ounce) can of whole cherries (not pie filling, but canned cherries)
+- 1 (10-ounce) can of whole cherries (not pie filling, but canned cherries)

-a few sprigs of fresh thyme
+- A few sprigs of fresh thyme

 Drain the cherry juice into a saucepan.
 Put the cherries in a jar for later.

 Simmer the juice and thyme over low heat for about 5 minutes.
-Take off the heat and let cool.
+Take off the heat and let it cool.